What are the dates for district Summer School? Monday, June 17 through Thursday, July 25, 2019. (6 weeks minus July 4th holiday)

 What are the locations for district Summer School?
-Clairemont, iHigh Virtual Academy, Crawford, Henry, Lincoln, Mira Mesa and Morse High Schools.
+Clairemont, iHigh Virtual Academy, Crawford, Lincoln, San Diego HS, Henry, and Morse High Schools.

 Can students take both seat based and online classes?
 In very rare circumstances students can be enrolled in both.
 Special permission is needed for this from the counselor and site administration.
 The form can be obtained from the school counselor.